wellsst/circuitshuffle/README.md

 ## Done

 #### To be reld

+#### data only
+* Cleanup live exercise data

+#### v27

+* Add own custom exercises - simple
+* Deleting of custom exercises - simple

+#### v26

 * Randomized exercise assignments not being overridden with the manual one
 * Select the exercise when changing so its more easily changed (dont need to backspace it)

-#### data only
-* Cleanup live exercise data

 #### v25